-- Lending a helpful hand to others can help you feel positive and centered.
+- Lending a helping hand to others can help you feel positive and centered.
 Examples include: writing a thank you note to a friend, making coffee for the family or cleaning up after dinner when it’s not your turn.

 - Practicing the art of daydreaming can allow you to get lost in your thoughts.
-Examples include: thinking about your favorite vacation, imaging yourself flying or counting the number of blue cars that pass by as you sit in the back seat.
+Examples include: thinking about your favorite vacation, imagine yourself flying or counting the number of blue cars that pass by as you sit in the back seat.
 Or my favorite, thinking about every place you hope to visit.

 - Counting your blessings provides a feeling of gratitude.
 Examples include: comparing your struggles or situation to those less fortunate.